[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Under the custom settings bank (Pencil Icon), I go into the autofocus setting.

-I change the “Focus tracking with lock-on” from Normal to 4.
+I changed the “Focus tracking with lock-on” from Normal to 4.
 What happens when I do this is the delay for the lens to refocus if something occurs between the camera and the subject (like a referee).
 While I am following someone, the camera will not refocus right away.
 This is something you need to try and pick what you like.
 You may want the lens to be more responsive and go to set one, which will let the lens refocus instantly.

 Focus Settings